isaacnmm/pestpolicy-hugo2XX/content/posts/dealing-with-storm-damage-to-trees/index.md

 Call a certified arborist immediately if:

 * **Trees are touching power lines: ** This is an extreme electrocution hazard.
-Contact your utility company (e. g. , Kenya Power in Kenya) first to de
-- energize the lines, then a certified arborist who is qualified to work near power lines. * **Large limbs are broken or hanging precariously: ** These are often called "widow makers" due to their unpredictable fall.
+Contact your utility company (e. g. , Kenya Power in Kenya) first to de-energize the lines, then a certified arborist who is qualified to work near power lines. * **Large limbs are broken or hanging precariously: ** These are often called "widow makers" due to their unpredictable fall.

 * **The tree's trunk is split or cracked: ** This indicates severe structural failure.